MonJarvis/Snake_game/README.md

    - **Down Arrow**: Move down
    - **Left Arrow**: Move left
    - **Right Arrow**: Move right
-2. Eat the food to grow your snake.
+2. Eat the food with prime number to grow your snake.
 3. Avoid colliding with the walls or yourself, or the game will end.

 ## Features